Authentic Moutabal – Smoky Eggplant Dip

 Instructions

-• Add salt, garlic, tahini, lemon juice, and mix well.
+• Add salt, garlic, tahini, and lemon juice, and mix well.
 Taste and adjust the seasonings, if necessary.

 • To Serve & Store: This Moutabal can be served at room temperature or chilled.
 Keep it fresh in an airtight container in the fridge for 3-5 days.
 You can also freeze it in an airtight container for up to a month.